Quincy Conserve

 The Quincy Conserve (commonly known as Quincy Conserve) was a New Zealand group that were active from 1967 to 1975.
 Originating from Wellington, they were one of the biggest bands in the lower North Island.

 Background

 Among the various lineups, the membership has included Bruno Lawrence.
 For a while trombonist Rodger Fox was a member.
-For a period of time they were the house band for Wellington’s HMV Studios.
+For a period of time they were the house band for Wellington’s His Master's Voice studios.

 1960s

 The group started out in late 1967, and was formed by Malcolm Hayman.
 In 1968, they were backing Allison Durbin on some of her recordings.

 1970s

 In 1970, Kevin Furey who had previously been with the group Top shelf joined the group.
 At a point in time that year, the lineup consisted of Furey, Malcolm Hayman, Bruno Lawrence, Johnny McCormick, Dennis Mason, Dave Orams and Rufus Rehu.
 Also in 1970, the Bruno Lawrence composition "Ride the Rain" came in the finals at that year's Loxene Golden Disc Awards.

 In 1971, the group briefly reunited with Allison Durbin to play at the Downtown Club in Wellington.
 In 1973, they backed The Brothers Johnson at the Downtown Club.

 In 1974.
 They released the single, "Song For The Man", composed by Paul Clayton, backed with "Epistolary", composed by Anderson and Wise.
 It was released on the Ode label.
 The following year it was released in Australia on Warner Brothers.
 Tony Kaye produced both sides of the release.
 It was also an APRA Silver Scroll nominated song for 1975.